xinran-waibel/GWC_UMN_LAB_FALL_2018/python_chatbot_lab.md

 ## Introduction
 Hello there!
 Welcome to the Python Chatbot Lab!
 In this lab, you will start by learning/reviewing Python basics.
 Then you will build a working chatbot in Python that you can interact with via Command Line Interface (CLI)!
 In each section, there will be **Examples** and **Tasks**:
 - Example: instructions and source code for you to learn and try yourself
 - Task: coding problems similar to its corresponding Example for your to solve

-**Please feel free to ask any questions!
-We are always here to help!
-The more questions you ask, you more you will get out of this coding camp!**

 ### Q&A: What is Command Line Interface
 A command-line interface (CLI) is a way of interacting with a computer program where the user (YOU) gives commands to the program in the form of successive lines of text (aka command lines).